 6. Manacor

 Since mid-April in Manacor they have all types of San Isidro doughnuts in production in their ovens to supply the eight bakeries they have spread throughout Madrid.
-Since last year, in addition to the traditional, smart, silly, French and Santa Clara doughnuts, the San Isidro, or Holy Year, doughnut has been covered with chocolate.
+Since last year, in addition to the traditional, smart, silly, French and Santa Clara doughnuts, the San Isidro or Holy Year doughnut, which is covered with chocolate, has been added.

 7. Mifer

-At Mifer you can find exquisite and classic tea pastries all year round, but when the sun starts to shine in the city, the San Isidro doughnuts take the revenge.
+At Mifer you can find exquisite and classic pastas del té all year round, but when the sun starts to shine in the city, the rosquillas de San Isidro take the revenge.
 They have their own bakery on the premises, and you can feel the freshness and freshly baked everything they serve.

 7. La Duquesita